KS2 SATs Preparation: How to Help Year 6 Children Revise Maths at Home

 What else can parents do to help children with SATs preparation?

 Firstly, if you want even more exciting ideas on how to help your child with SATs then check out our blog on supporting your 11-year-old with maths and our list of home learning resources, or if you’re looking to spice the maths revision up at home, take a look at our blog on how to help your child with maths at home.

 Secondly, one of the biggest hurdles for many children when it comes to the exams is reading fluency.
 The more you read, the easier it is to understand unfamiliar words.

 Even in maths, this can give your child a major advantage.
 Not to mention, reading also has the benefit of being relaxing, so make sure your child has time to kick back and enjoy a book every now and then.

 As it gets closer to May and the exams, you may also want to download some practice papers for your child to try.
-Past papers and other SATs practice materials are available free from the department of education, and include test papers from 2017, 2018 and 2019.
+Past papers and other SATs practice materials are available free from the Department of Education, and include test papers from 2017, 2018, 2019 and 2022.
 Find them here:

-Practice tests are a great way to help children get used to they style and level of challenge of the SATs in a less pressured environment.
+Practice tests are a great way to help children get used to the style and level of challenge of the SATs in a less pressured environment.

 Finally, it’s important not to overwork in the run up to the SATs, even though it will feel like everyone is rushing to the finish line.
 Going into the exams with a clear, cool head is much better than trying to cram last minute.